anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

 # Project idea

-I've worked on a few small projects recently using an ESP8266 chip, and one thing that sort of bothered me is that I needed to hard-code my home WiFI access point SSID and password into either the Python file or a separate config file.
-It's not really that big of a deal for small personal projects, but when I buy "smart" gadgets from anywhere else, they always come with the option to set up the device by connecting to a temporary WiFi access point on the device itself.
+I've worked on a few small projects recently using an ESP8266 SoC, and one thing that sort of bothered me is that I needed to hard-code my home WiFI access point SSID and password into either the Python file or a separate config file.
+It's not really that big of a deal for small personal projects, but when I buy "smart" gadgets from anywhere else, they always come with the option to set up the device by connecting to a temporary WiFi access point on the device itself, and then typing my home WiFi SSID and password into a HTML form.

 This aim of this project is to program the ESP8266 MCU to:
-- On startup, first check if it knows how to log into my home WiFi.
+- On startup, first check if it already knows how to log into my home WiFi.
+Once I set up a device, I'd expect it to remember the WiFi credentials I told it even if it was rebooted.
 - If it doesn't have any known credentials, or the previously saved credentials don't work, then start an unsecured WiFi access point on bootup instead.
 - With my phone, connect to the MCU WiFi AP, and then enter the SSID and password for my actual home WiFI.
 - The MCU then tries to connect to my home WiFi using the newly provided credentials, and display a basic status page showing what network it connected to, and what is its IP address on my home network.

 This idea isn't really new, and it's referred to as a "captive portal" in other contexts.
 It's something you may have seen when logging into public WiFi at your favorite coffee shop, where you're redirected to a sign-in page before being allowed online.
 There's a few different ways to accomplish that, but the way I'm going to do it will require a HTTP server (to serve some HTML to ask for WiFi SSID and password), and also a DNS server to redirect all DNS questions to the IP address of the MCU so that I don't need to know the board's IP address.
 I'll be able to just connect to the board's access point, and then navigate to any (non-HTTPS) website, and it will redirect me to the login page I want.

 The non-HTTPS part is important; for the sake of simplicity, the HTTP server is only listening on port 80, and not 443.
 HTTPS requests will still get redirected to the board, but there isn't a HTTPS socket listening for them there, so they'll time out.
-I may add this capability eventually, but it's a little complicated to get set up and probably not worth the effort.
+It's possible to add HTTPS redirection like this, but there's a few problems:

+- Many browsers will display an warning, or refuse to show the page, if a HTTPS site is redirected.
+This is obviously good for security, but makes it a pain for this particular use-case.
+- I would need to set up SSL certificates, start a third socket server on the MCU, and be able to handle TLS/SSL connections, which is more involved than plain HTTP.
+I _think_ the ESP8266 is probably capable of this, but it's a tiny device with limited resources available, and this would be way overkill for what I actually need.

 For my Android phone (and I think for iOS devices as well), the OS detects that it doesn't have internet access and will automatically ask me to sign in anyway, which goes over HTTP and does the redirection I need.
+If this doesn't work, I could just intentionally navigate to a site that I know uses HTTP only (like http://example.com or http://neverssl.com) to trigger the redirection.

 # Basic hardware setup

-I wrote a previous article on setting up a NodeMCU ESP8266 with MicroPython a few months ago, so instead of repeating all the instructions here you can check out that article instead.
+I wrote a [previous article](https://ansonvandoren.com/posts/esp8266-with-micropython/) on setting up a NodeMCU ESP8266 with MicroPython a few months ago, so instead of repeating all the instructions here you can check out that article instead.
 I'll assume that you can already `rshell` into your MCU for the rest of this post.

 The only difference from last time is that I'm using a different board this time, a [Wemos D1 Mini](https://amzn.to/2t5AvWi) I ordered from Amazon.
 It has the same ESP8266 chipset and mostly the same features, but fewer GPIO pins than the other one.
 The price is about the same either way, but I was looking for a smaller form factor for my next project, and this is about half the size of the [NodeMCU development board](https://amzn.to/2J9CRrJ).

 {{< figure src="/images/wemos-d1-mini.jpg#center" caption="Wemos D1 Mini (ESP-8266EX chipset" >}}

 The one additional step I did need to get the D1 Mini to work was to install an additional driver.
-All of my search results for this ended up with kind of sketchy-looking websites, but I think the "official" version from the board manufacturer is [here](http://www.wch.cn/download/CH341SER_MAC_ZIP.html).
-There are also links to drivers for Windows and Linux on the same page.
-Use at your own risk, but at least I can say the drivers from there worked for me on macOS 10.13.6 (High Sierra).
+All of my search results for this ended up with kind of sketchy-looking websites, but I think the ["official" driver](http://www.wch.cn/download/CH341SER_MAC_ZIP.html) from the manufacturer should be safe.
+The link above is for the macOS version of the driver, but there's also drivers for [Windows](http://www.wch.cn/downloads/CH341SER_ZIP.html) and [Linux](http://www.wch.cn/downloads/CH341SER_LINUX_ZIP.html) on the same site.

 Aside from this, everything was basically the same except that the Wemos D1 Mini shows up on a different serial port, in my case `/dev/cu.wchusbserial1430`.
 As a reminder, you can check this yourself using the esptool.py tool [from Espressif](https://github.com/espressif/esptool):